xinlet/VAR-LRPS/README.md

    - Subjects with missing variables required for the analysis are excluded during this stage.
    - Outputs are saved as CSV files with predefined filenames in `data/processed/`.
+   - The preprocess code can be founded at `code/preprocess.py`.